markshust/docker-magento/README.md

 curl -s https://raw.githubusercontent.com/markshust/docker-magento/master/lib/template | bash

 # Download the version of Magento you want to use with:
-bin/download 2.4.7 community
+bin/download community 2.4.7-p3
-# You can specify the version and type (community, enterprise, mageos, mageos-nightly, mageos-mirror, mageos-hypernode-mirror, or mageos-maxcluster-mirror).
+# You can specify the edition (community, enterprise, mageos) and version (2.4.7-p3, 1.0.5, etc.)
-# The mageos type is an alias for mageos-mirror.
+# If no arguments are passed in, the edition defaults to "community"
-# If no arguments are passed, "2.4.7" and "community" are the default values used.
+# If no version is specified, it defaults to the most recent version defined in `bin/download`

 # or for Magento core development:
 # bin/start --no-dev